nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 think for most of us, it just does not matter.
 It's very rare that in your tests, you need to know the location of a binary of that crate.
 But for some crates it matters a lot, right?
-Think of something like bindgen, or clap where these are crates where the entire thing -- well, yeah, clap is a good example, too -- where the whole thing sort of revolves around running a binary.
-And you really want to test that that binary does the right thing and you want tests for that, that actually run the binary as opposed to-- so that you actually test the glue code as well, right?
+Think of something like bindgen, or clap where these are crates where the entire thing — well, yeah, clap is a good example, too — where the whole thing sort of revolves around running a binary.
+And you really want to test that that binary does the right thing and you want tests for that, that actually run the binary as opposed to— so that you actually test the glue code as well, right?
 And in order to do that, you need to be able to run the binary.
 But previously, figuring out where Rust placed the binary was a huge pain because, like, first of all, you need to figure out, OK, where